ncweiler/KSMResilience/README.txt

 <p> This is where the text in my paragraph goes. </p>

-Sometimes elements will be nested inside other elements.
+Oftentimes elements will be nested inside other elements.

+Elements are also assigend classes and id's, which are basically labels for certain types of formatting (more on that in the CSS section).
+The formatting for this looks like:

+<element class="classname" id="idname">content</element>

 These are the main elements used in the exhibit:

+    <html> - this is the main element that is included on each page.
+All other elements should be placed within this element.

+    <head> - contains links to other files, such as .css or .js files, that are needed to render and run the page as intended.

+    <body> -